Michael Pittman Jr. Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Recent Performances

-- Pittman put together a 23-yard performance against the Bills last week on two catches while being targeted five times.

-- Pittman's 16 targets have resulted in 12 catches for 158 yards (52.7 ypg) and one touchdown over his last three games.
+- Pittman has 12 receptions (on 16 targets) for 158 yards and one touchdown during his last three games, averaging 52.7 yards per game.

 Pittman's Indianapolis Teammates